datacommonsorg/data/scripts/google_covid/mobility/README.md

 The reason for this is because the Google Mobility dataset uses an alternative name to refer to the same region.
 Any modifications to the names were duplicated.

-## Generating MCF
+## Generating Cleaned CSV
-To generate the output MCF `covid_mobility_output.mcf`, run
+To generate the output MCF `covid_mobility.csv`, run

 ``` bash
 python3 covidmobility.py
 ```

-To run the unit tests for CovidMobility.py run:
+To run the unit tests for covidmobility.py run:

 ```bash
 python3 -m unittest covidmobility_test.py